nikko9196/aws-architecture/Part I/Part I.3.md

 ### Explain the differences between point-to-point messaging pattern (Queue) and publish/subscribe pattern (Pub/Sub)
 **1. Message recipients:**
 - Point-to-point: Messages are sent from one sender to one specific receiver.
 While the channel can have multiple receivers consume messages concurrently, each message is consumed by only one receiver at a time.
 - Pub/Sub: Messages are broadcast to multiple subscribers.
-The Producer (sender) publishes messages to a Topic, and multiple subscribers (receiver) can receive and process these messages independently.
+The Producer (sender) publishes messages to a Topic, and multiple Subscribers (receiver) can receive and process these messages independently.
 Each message can be consumed by multiple subscribers.

 **2. Message Consumption:**
 - Point-to-point: Messages are put onto the queue by the sender and the receiver will consume the messages from the queue.
 However, the channel can provide a buffer for messages and the consumer can control the rate of consumption.
 Messages persist until the consumer processes them and delete them from the queue.